 Preservation of wetlands that have not been altered by humans is important because of their complexity and importance in providing quality habitat for the plants and animals that make the wetland their home.
 Those wetlands that have been dredged, drained, filled or otherwise altered are candidates for restoration.
 In many cases, small corrections to historical man made alterations, such as blocking a ditch, removing a tile may be the only change needed to restore the wetlands.

-The Wetlands Reserve Program (WRP) provides landowners with an excellent opportunity to restore and protect wetlands.
-WRP is a Farm Bill program available through the USDA NRCS.
-This working lands program which provides the opportunity to voluntarily restore, protect and enhance wetlands in exchange for retiring eligible land from agriculture.
-WRP provides technical and financial assistance for the restoration of wetlands on working lands in addition to protection of the wetland through the development of a 30 year or permanent easement.
-Please visit the Farm Bill page, your local Conservation District and USDA-NRCS office for further information.
+The Wetlands Reserve Program (WRP), a component of the Agricultural Conservation Easement Program, provides landowners with an excellent opportunity to restore and protect wetlands on working lands.
+WRP is available through the USDA-NRCS.
+The program provides the opportunity to voluntarily restore, protect and enhance wetlands in exchange for retiring eligible land from agriculture.
+WRP enrollment options are as follows:

 Additional opportunities are also available to help you restore and protect your wetland.
 Please contact your local Conservation District to inquire about other programs and opportunities for wetland protection and restoration.